Entrances via Bunhill Row and City Road.

-Bunhill Fields burial ground is located in the London Borough of Islington but is owned and maintained by the City of London.
-The 1.6 hectares of Bunhill Fields are an oasis of calm and greenery in a busy, congested locality just north of the City of London’s square mile, which has been managed as a public open space by the City of London since 1867.
+Bunhill Fields Burial Ground is located in the London Borough of Islington but is owned and maintained by the City of London Corporation.
+The 1.6 hectares of Bunhill Fields are an oasis of calm and greenery in a bustling area just north of the Square Mile.
+It has been managed as a public open space by the City of London since 1867.

-The Burial ground’s historic significance has been recognized by its designation as a grade II listed building, as part of the Bunhill Fields Burial ground and Finsbury Square conservation area.
+Bunhill Fields Burial Ground's historic significance has been recognized by its designation as a Grade II listed building.

 Many of the graves are packed closely together, giving an idea of how London's burial places looked before large cemeteries further from the centre of London opened from the 1830s onwards.

-Visit the Heritage pages for a copy of the Bunhill Fields Conservation Management Pan which details how the historical features of Bunhill Fields is protected and preserved.
+See our Bunhill Fields Conservation Management Plan pages which details how the historical features of Bunhill Fields is protected and preserved.

 Nearby Bunhill Fields Burial Ground are two other Nonconformist sites:

-To the west of Bunhill Fields Burial Ground, off Bunhill Row lies Banner Street, where another important Nonconformist site and small public open space is located.
+To the west of Bunhill Fields Burial Ground lies Banner Street, where another important Nonconformist site and small public open space is located.
 This is the Bunhill Fields Meeting House and the Quaker Gardens.
-The gardens are a small fragment of a Quaker burial ground (which was also known as Bunhill Fields Burial Ground) and which was the first freehold property owned by Quakers, bought in 1661 and used until 1855 for 12,000 burials.
+The gardens are a small fragment of a Quaker burial ground, which was also known as Bunhill Fields Burial Ground.
+This was the first freehold property owned by Quakers.
+It was bought in 1661 and used until 1855 for 12,000 burials.
 George Fox, Edward Burrough and John Bellers were buried there and many people interested in Quakerism still visit the site from all over the world for this reason.

-Bunhill Fields has been managed as a public open space by the City of London Corporation for over 140 years, initially under the Bunhill Fields Burial Ground Act 1867, but latterly under the City of London (Various Powers) Act 1960.
-In order to set out the vision, objectives and priorities for the management of Bunhill Fields over the next five years, a site Management Plan has been prepared by the City Gardens team (the full document and a summary version are available to download below).
+Bunhill Fields has been managed as a public open space by the City of London Corporation for over 140 years.
+Initially this was under the Bunhill Fields Burial Ground Act 1867, and latterly under the City of London (Various Powers) Act 1960.
+In order to set out the vision, objectives and priorities for the management of Bunhill Fields between now and 2020.
+A site management plan is being prepared by the City Gardens team.

-Bunhill received its first Green Flag this year (announced on 23 July 2009).
-The Green Flag Award scheme recognises the value of green spaces to communities, and recognises staff and managing organisations that are dedicated to providing excellent green spaces for the community.
+Bunhill received its first Green Flag Award in 2009.
+The Green Flag Award scheme recognises the value of green spaces to communities.
+It recognises staff and managing organisations that are dedicated to providing excellent green spaces for the community.

 Bunhill Fields Burial Ground provides a valuable oasis of greenery in a highly urban area.
 It contains grassland and shrubbery along with fine mature trees which harbour birds and bats.
 Its value for biodiversity is indicated by its designation as a Site of Borough Importance for Nature Conservation.

-The ground flora, patchy shaded and regularly mown grass cover, is comprised of annual meadow grass Poa annua, greater plantain Plantago major, perennial rye-grass Lolium perenne and common chickweed Stellaria media, with locally abundant spring beauty Claytonia perfoliata, dandelion Taraxicum officinale, white clover Trifolium repens, selfheal Prunella vulagaris and procumbent yellow-sorrel Oxalis corniculata.
+The ground flora, patchy shaded and regularly mown grass cover, is comprised of annual meadow grass, greater plantain, perennial rye-grass and common chickweed.
+It also has locally abundant spring beauty, dandelion, white clover, selfheal and procumbent yellow-sorrel.

-During the spring, swathes of crocuses surround the bases of the trees on the north lawn, while in the grass surrounding the graves to the south can be found snowdrops, crocuses, daffodils and hyacinths
+During the spring, swathes of crocuses surround the bases of the trees on the north lawn.
+In the grass surrounding the graves to the south are snowdrops, crocuses, daffodils and hyacinths.

 The memorials, together with the shade provided by the tree cover, provide suitable habitat and micro-climate conditions for lichens, bryophytes and ferns.